grace-ac/Fish-546-Bioinformatics/README.md

 Worked on the output from the blastp that I executed.
 Used Galaxy to modify the blastoutput and merge with uniprot data base with protein names and functions.

 ### Week 5
 Need to ensure blast output finished in entirity.
 Learn more about shortcuts/alias, setting variables, identifying errors, and sorting techniques.
+Investigate options to work on other computers.

 ### Week 6
 Coming up!